 If you suspect that you have a pharaoh ant infestation in your home or commercial property, the first step is to identify that you are indeed dealing with pharaoh ants.
 Other species of ants that are often mistaken for pharaoh include pavement ants and carpenter ants.
 This mis-identification is the leading reason for ineffective pest control methods.
-Pharaoh ants are unique for their ‘Budding’ habit which makes traditional ant removal methods ineffective and sometimes worsen the infestation
+Pharaoh ants are unique for their ‘Budding’ habit which makes traditional ant removal methods ineffective and sometimes worsen the infestation.
+We also have this article that describes how to get rid of ants in apartment.

 Identifying Pharaoh Ants

-Pharaoh ants in Ontario are relatively easy to identify as long as you know what to look out for.
+Pharaoh ants in Ontario are relatively easy to identify as long as you know what to look out for and learning how to get rid of pharaoh ants is very important for homeowners in Toronto.
 For one, this species appears translucent, has a darkish abdomen and ranges from light brown to yellow in color.
 The typical worker ant measures between 1.5 to 2 millimeters while the queen is significantly larger at about 4 millimeters.

 Pharaoh ants have an evenly rounded thorax while each antenna has three segmented club.
 Lastly, the ants have two nodes or segments between the thorax and abdomen.